JaewooKim0/go-dreaming-of-adventure/README.md

-# Go dreaming of adventure sample
+# Go dreaming of adventure

 A developer sample written in Go that demonstrates Gemini's creative writing abilities.
 With user input, Gemini writes a novella one section at a time.